groupdocs-editor/GroupDocs.Editor-Docs/java/developer-guide/edit-word/_index.md

 ---
-id: working-with-wordprocessing-documents
+id: edit-word
-url: editor/java/working-with-wordprocessing-documents
+url: editor/java/edit-word
 title: Working with WordProcessing documents
+title: Edit Word
+linktitle: Edit Word document
-weight: 1
+weight: 45
-description: " This guide demonstrates how to edit DOC, DOT, DOCX, DOCM, DOTX, ODT, RTF documents with font extraction, different pagination modes and many other powerful features of GroupDocs.Editor for Java."
+description: "This guide demonstrates how to edit DOC, DOT, DOCX, DOCM, DOTX, ODT, RTF documents with font extraction, different pagination modes and many other powerful features of GroupDocs.Editor for Java."
 keywords: Edit DOCX, Edit DOC, Edit RTF, Edit ODT, Edit Word document
 productName: GroupDocs.Editor for Java
 hideChildren: False
+toc: True
 ---
 > This example demonstrates standard open-edit-save cycle with WordProcessing documents, using different options on every step.

-### Introduction
+## How to edit Word document?

 WordProcessing is the most used and known document family format, that includes DOC, DOT, DOCX, DOCM, DOTX, ODT, RTF and much more.
 All these formats are supported by the [**GroupDocs.Editor**](https://products.groupdocs.com/editor/java).
 There are two processing modes for WordProcessing documents:

 * *float* (default)
 * *paged* (also known as *paginal*).

 In the float mode, when document is opened for editing and loaded into WYSIWYG client-side HTML-editor, it is represented without pages, like a single page text document.
 In counterpart to this, when paged mode is enabled, document content is divided onto pages.
 For proper usage paged mode, if enabled, should be enabled in both edit options and save options simultaneously (this is described below).

-### Loading WordProcessing documents
+## Loading WordProcessing documents

 First of all user must open a document by loading it into the [Editor](https://apireference.groupdocs.com/editor/java/com.groupdocs.editor/editor) class instance.
 This example demonstrates how to load the password-protected document from the stream.
 So, let's suppose we have an encoded DOCX, and user knows its password.
 First of all, you need to create a load options.